zf-fr/zfr-oauth2-server/README.md

 [![Total Downloads](https://poser.pugx.org/zfr/zfr-oauth2-server/downloads.png)](https://packagist.org/packages/zfr/zfr-oauth2-server)

 ZfrOAuth2Server is a PHP library that implement the OAuth 2 specification.
 It's main goal is to be a clean, PHP 5.5+ library that aims to be used with Doctrine 2 only.
+It is compatible with [PSR-7](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-7-http-message.md) request and responses which makes it possible to use with any framework compatible with PSR-7.

 Currently, ZfrOAuth2Server does not implement the whole specification (implicit grant is missing), so you are encouraged to have a look at the doc if ZfrOAuth2Server can be used in your application.
 However, it implements the